Rasmus2103/cars/Readme-WEEK3.md

 I have used @ManyToOne annontation in my **Reservation** entity class and initianzed with my **Member** and **Car** class, because, because in how the application is set up, both car and member can have many reservations, but there can only a reservation for each pacticular member and car.

 ## The Purpose of the CascadeType, FetchType, and mappedBy Attributes You Can Use with One-to-Many
+CascadeType is what happends with different entitys/columms are updated, persisted or deleted.
+In this application we have relationships with two different columns, and we have to have some way to be handled if there in some way any there are being altered.

+The FetchType have two options **EAGER** and **LAZY**. **EAGER** means that the associated entities will be loaded immediately when we fetch the owning entity. **LAZY** means that the associated entities will be loaded from the database only when we want access them explicitly.
+We have in this use more of the **LAZY** option because we in our methods specifically ask the get something from the column.

+The mappedBy attribute is used in a bidirectional relationship between entities, and ensures that changes made on one side of the relationship are correctly synchronized with the other side.

 ## How/Where You Have (If Done) Added User Defined Queries to Your Repositories